MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 ## Administrative templates

-[Administrative templates](administrative-templates-windows.md) include hundreds of settings that you can configure for Internet Explorer, OneDrive, remote desktop, Word, Excel, and other Office programs.
+[Administrative templates](administrative-templates-windows.md) include hundreds of settings that you can configure for Internet Explorer, Microsoft Edge, OneDrive, remote desktop, Word, Excel, and other Office programs.

 These templates give administrators a simplified view of settings similar to group-policy, but they're 100% cloud-based.